syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 This following code example demonstrates how a style can be accessed and style properties like text color and first line indent can be updated.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+FileStream sourceStreamPath = new FileStream(sourceFileName, FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+//Opens an source document from file system through constructor of WordDocument class using (WordDocument document = new WordDocument(sourceStreamPath, FormatType.Docx)) {
+    //Accesses the styles collection that contains paragraph and character styles in Word document IStyleCollection styleCollection = document.Styles;
+    //Finds the style with the name "Heading 1" WParagraphStyle heading1ParagraphStyle = styleCollection.FindByName("Heading 1") as WParagraphStyle;
+    //Changes the text color of style "Heading 1" as DarkBlue heading1ParagraphStyle.CharacterFormat.TextColor = Syncfusion.Drawing.Color.DarkBlue;
+    //Changes the first line indent of Paragraph as 36 points heading1ParagraphStyle.ParagraphFormat.FirstLineIndent = 36;
+    //Saves the Word document to MemoryStream
+    MemoryStream stream = new MemoryStream();
+    document.Save(stream, FormatType.Docx);
+    //Closes the Word document
+    document.Close();
+}
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Opens an input Word template